opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Performance should be of no concern.
 You are not doing anything heavy as far as operations go.

+### Questions

+Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

+A: I don't think so as git operations are not heavy.
+Especially for use cases of Inlang.

 ## Git compiled to WASM

 > Warning: Potential implementation details are present below to in the end make a prediction on potential outcomes of going with this decision.